Chaldene/pancam/To-Do.md

 * Multi-line functions have closing bracket on new line
 * Change console logging output to a STATUS Flag if possible
 * Improve Docstrings and follow standard conventions
+* Check why SWIS PIU version is not flagged

 ## Nice to haves